Can You Recycle Bubble Wrap? ♻️ Recycling Tips In Australia

 Take note that before you send off your collected soft plastics, you should first make sure that they are clean, dry, and empty to ensure acceptance and proper recycling.

-According to REDcycle, here are some of the materials that can be collected by the programme:
+According to REDcycle, here are some of the materials that can be collected by the program:

 - Biscuit packets